 Future Awards Under the Long Term Incentive Program.
 The granting of Incentive Plan awards is subject to the discretion of the Compensation Committee.
-Accordingly, as of July 5, 2017, the type or amount of awards, if any, that will be received by or allocated to the following persons or groups under the Incentive Plan in the future are not determinable: (1) our chief executive officer, (2) each of our other named executive officers, (3) our executive officers as a group, and (5) our employees (other than our executive officers) as a group.
+Accordingly, as of July 5, 2017, the type or amount of awards, if any, that will be received by or allocated to the following persons or groups under the Incentive Plan in the future are not determinable: (1) our chief executive officer, (2) each of our other named executive officers, (3) our executive officers as a group, (4) our non-employee directors as a group, and (5) our employees (other than our executive officers) as a group.